-In January of 2017 TimbaMerchant returned to trade online, now sourcing digital downloads to complement old CD stock.
-The mission has broadened as Timba approaches it's thirtieth birthday.
-While still sourcing the best in contemporary Timba and Cuban Salsa, TimbaMerchant will now aim to draw together an extensive catalogue of classic Cuban popular dance music from all ages.
-This will take time.
+The mission is essentially the same as before, but has broadened as Timba passes its thirtieth birthday.
+While still sourcing the best in contemporary Timba and Cuban Salsa, we aim to draw together an extensive catalogue of classic Afro-Cuban popular and folkloric music from all ages.

 If you’ve got this far, you probably know what Timba is.
 In case you are still wondering, here’s a brief explanation.

 The term was coined by NG La Banda’s leader, José Luis Cortés.
 It describes a hybrid music that took shape in 1989 with the release of their seminal LP, “En La Calle.”
-Cortés was a former member of both Irakere and Los Van Van, bands which had pioneered different strands of Cuban music in the 1970’s.
+Cortés was a former member of both Irakere and Los Van Van, bands which had pioneered different strands of Cuban music in the 1970’s and ’80’s.
 Los Van Van was, and is, a popular dance band, while Irakere pioneered Afro-Cuban Jazz-Funk fusions.
-Drawing on both and with no shortage of his own ideas, Cortés and his band created a new music.
+Drawing on both and with no shortage of their own ideas, Cortés and his band created a new music.
 Timba was, then, at its inception, very jazzy popular dance music.

 The original group was a talent concentrate.
 It included several musicians who went on to form their own ground breaking bands.
-Both Issac Delgado as well as polymath Giraldo Piloto, the who founded Klimax, were original members.Though not world renowned as a band leader, Feliciano Arango also revolutionised bass playing in Cuban music.
+Both Issac Delgado as well as polymath Giraldo Piloto, who founded Klimax, were original members.Though not world renowned as a band leader, Feliciano Arango also revolutionised bass playing in Cuban music.

 Timba places less restraint on its rhythm sections both in composition, division of labour and improvisation.
 Trap drums are usually added to traditional percussion, and though solos of any kind are rare, musicians are often much freer to improvise than traditionally.